ilijasdev/solidity-cheat-sheet/README.md

 Solidity's code is encapsulated in **contracts**.
 **contract** is fundamental building block of application that run on EVM.

 **pragma** define which Solidity complier code should use.
-First line in `observingPool` contract in this repo.
+First line in `ObservingPool` contract in this repo.